Pre-Medicine

 Important Notes

-- Some schools require two semesters of Biochemistry (check websites) and some require up to one year of math (ex.
+• Some schools require two semesters of Organic Chemistry (check websites) and some require up to one year of math (ex.
 Penn State Hershey, which accepts ANY course with a Math designation); a general recommendation for a year of math is Calculus I and Statistics (some schools may accept a statistics course offered outside the math department; check websites of the schools).
-Also recommend genetics, comparative anatomy, developmental biology, ecology, microbiology, physiology, foreign language (especially Spanish), economics, social sciences, business courses, communication courses and ethics.
+Also suggested courses to prepare for medical school include: genetics, comparative anatomy, developmental biology, molecular and cellular biology, microbiology, physiology, advanced biochemistry, foreign language, economics, social sciences (particularly social psychology), business courses, communication courses and ethics.

-- In addition to your course work you are urged to gain some experience in medicine either during the school year or over the summer.
+• In addition to your course work you are urged to gain some experiences in healthcare through shadowing as well as gain significant community service experiences either during the school year or over the summer.

 Special Programs in Medicine